Lexicon-Digital/punit-moviehub/README.md

 The API uses SQLite database, which will be automatically generated upon running migrations.

 ### Run migrations
-To run migrations in the [./MovieHub/Migrations](./MovieHub/Migrations) folder, use the command:
+To run migrations in the [./MovieHub.API/Migrations](./MovieHub.API/Migrations) folder, use the command:

 ```shell
 dotnet ef database update
 ```

 ### Seeding the database
-Before running the application, copy the [moviehub-db-data-seed.sql](https://github.com/Lexicon-Digital/bench-dotnet-training/blob/master/moviehub-api-implementation-task/db/moviehub-db-data-seed.sql) file into the [./MovieHub/Scripts](./MovieHub/Scripts) folder.
+Before running the application, copy the [moviehub-db-data-seed.sql](https://github.com/Lexicon-Digital/bench-dotnet-training/blob/master/moviehub-api-implementation-task/db/moviehub-db-data-seed.sql) file into the [./MovieHub.API/Scripts](./MovieHub.API/Scripts) folder.
 There is no need to manually seed the database.
 The database will be automatically seeded using the script upon running the application for the first time.

 ### Run the application
-Run the application using the command (running from the `./MovieHub` directory, **not** the base directory)
+Run the application using the command (running from the `./MovieHub.API` directory)
 ```shell
 dotnet run --launch-profile https
 ```